taciturn2021/taciturn2021/README.md

 ## About Me

-- 🌱 I’m currently learning Backend Development in GO and microservices architecture.
+- 🌱 I’m currently learning modern frontend and backend frameworks and architectures.
 - 📫 How to reach me: **[taciturn2021@gmail.com]**

 ## GitHub Stats